A Short History of Corporate Misconduct

 poisoning in Europe.
 The Cost: A global drop in human IQ, millions of

 premature deaths, and a poisoned atmosphere.
-Did They Ask?
-No. They put it
+Consent: Never obtained.
+They put it

 in the air we all breathe.
 Tobacco: "Doubt is Our Product" (1950s-1990s) The Innovation: Mass-produced cigarettes.
 The Lie: Smoking is